Supreme Court deadlocks in dispute over effort to create first religious charter school

 In 2017, the high court ruled that Missouri violated the free exercise right of Trinity Lutheran Church Child Learning Center when it denied it grant funding to resurface its playground.
 Then, in 2020, the Supreme Court said that Montana could not exclude religious schools from a program providing tax credits to people who donate to scholarships for private-school students.
 Most recently, in 2022, the Supreme Court said Maine cannot limit a tuition assistance program to nonsectarian schools.

+"The question whether barring religious charter schools violates the Constitution remains live, and I remain confident that the Court will eventually rule that it does," she said in a statement.

+Garnett is friends with Barrett, who also taught at Notre Dame Law School before she became a judge.
+The university's Religious Liberty Clinic represented St. Isidore.

-A decision in favor of the school, St. Isidore of Seville Catholic Virtual School, could have led to the country's first religious charter school.
+A decision in favor of the school could have led to the country's first religious charter school.
 Oklahoma Attorney General Gentner Drummond, a Republican who argued against establishment of the school, had warned that a decision allowing its contract to stand would upend laws in at least 45 states and the District of Columbia, as well as the federal charter school program, all of which require charter schools to be nonsectarian.

 Oklahoma has offered charter schools within its public education system since 1999 and, like at least 44 other states and the federal charter school program, requires the institutions to be "nonsectarian in its programs, admission policies, employment practices, and all other operations."
 The state has at least 30 charter schools that serve more than 50,000 students, and they received $314 million from the state and $69 million in federal funds in the 2022 to 2023 school year, according to a 2023 report from the Oklahoma State Department of Education.